keerthik/keerthik.github.io/dicestorm/game/rules.md

 Abilities may selectively affect only allied, enemy or both, and creatures, artifacts or pieces (both).

-Pieces receive turn tokens only at the start of the Tactics phase unless mentioned otherwise.
+Pieces receive turn tokens only at the very the start of the Tactics phase unless mentioned otherwise.
+Thus, anything summoned "after Deploy" will receive a turn token, but anything summoned "at the start of Tactics" will not.

 Summoned and deployed pieces receive max hp unless mentioned explicitly.

 Pieces cannot be healed beyond their max hp.